RIKEN-RCCS/lens3/v2/unit-file/README.md

 [lenticularis-mux.service](lenticularis-mux.service) is a systemd service file.
 It should be copied in "/lib/systemd/system/".

-[conf.json](conf.json) stores connection information to Valkey.
+[lens3.conf](lens3.conf) stores connection information to Valkey.
 Copy it in "/etc/lenticularis".
 KEEP IT SECURE.
 Set "password" with Valkey's password.

 [mux-conf.json](mux-conf.json) and [reg-conf.json](reg-conf.json) are
 Lenticularis settings.
-It is loaded in keyval-db (Valkey) with "lens3-admin" command.
+It is loaded in keyval-db (Valkey) with "lenticularis-admin" command.

 ## Valkey Service